overblog/GraphQLBundle/Resources/doc/security/fields-access-control.md

 If `config.fields.*.access` value is true field will be normally resolved but will be `null` otherwise.
 Act like access is`true` if not set.

+Note:
+- in query mode: execute resolver -> execute access -> manage result in function of access
+- in mutation mode: execute access -> execute resolver if access result is true

 In the example below the Human name is available only for authenticated users.

 ```yaml